Haplogroup L3: Distribution

-L3 is common in Northeast Africa and some other parts of East Africa, in contrast to others parts of Africa where the haplogroups L1 and L2 represent around two thirds of mtDNA lineages.
-L3 sublineages are also frequent in the Arabian peninsula.
+L3 is common in Mozambique, Cameroon, Bioko Island, Northeast Africa, and some other parts of East Africa, in contrast to others parts of Africa where the haplogroups L1 and L2 represent around two thirds of mtDNA lineages.
+L3 is rare in West Africa, but its sublineages are also frequent in the Arabian Peninsula.

 L3 is subdivided into several clades, two of which spawned the macrohaplogroups M and N that are today carried by most people outside Africa.
 There is at least one relatively deep non-M, non-N clade of L3 outside Africa, L3f1b6, which is found at a frequency of 1% in Asturias, Spain.
 It diverged from African L3 lineages at least 10,000 years ago.

 According to Maca-Meyer et al. (2001), "L3 is more related to Eurasian haplogroups than to the most divergent African clusters L1 and L2".
 L3 is the haplogroup from which all modern humans outside Africa derive.
 However, there is a greater diversity of major L3 branches within Africa than outside of it, the two major non-African branches being the L3 offshoots M and N.